 - Re-box and put the Dymo printers back on the Equipment Cart.
-Please try to match the Dymo printer to the correct box (use the red stickers on the bottom of the printer and on the box). - Take down the Check-in Station Sneeze Guards.
-Stack with other materials for pickup. - Clear all remaining materials from the check-in table and return to the burgundy bag or cardboard banker boxes.
+Please try to match the Dymo printer to the correct box (use the red stickers on the bottom of the printer and on the box). - Clear all remaining materials from the check-in table and return to the burgundy bag or cardboard banker boxes.
 Stack the burgundy bag and banker boxes for pickup